OlofBlomqvist/marlowe-indexer/README.md

 An indexer for Marlowe smart contracts on the Cardano blockchain.
 Exposes indexed data via graphql.

-Current state of this repository: very early POC/Demo implementation
+Current state of this repository: Early alpha/poc phase

 **NOT YET READY FOR PRODUCTION USE**